Girls Town (1996 film)

 Girls Town is the 1996 feature film directing debut by Jim McKay.
 It stars Lili Taylor, Bruklin Harris, Anna Grace, and Aunjanue Ellis in her film debut.
 The plot follows a group of girl friends and their coming-of-age during their senior year of high school in urban America.
 The screenplay for the film was mostly developed through improvisations among the four lead actresses.

-Girls Town had its world premiere on January 20, 1996 at the Sundance Film Festival, where it won the Filmmakers' Trophy.
+Girls Town had its world premiere on January 20, 1996, at the Sundance Film Festival, where it won the Filmmakers' Trophy.
 It received a limited release in the United States on August 21, 1996.
-The Girls Town soundtrack was released on August 20, 1996 by Mercury Records.
+The Girls Town soundtrack was released on August 20, 1996, by Mercury Records.

 Synopsis

 Four girls—Patti, Emma, Angela, and Nikki—are completing their senior year of high school and ponder what might be their last year together before they all go on separate paths.
 Emma and Nikki in particular are bound for college, while Patti is an unwed teen mother.

-When Nikki unexpectedly commits suicide, the three remaining girls discover Nikki’s journal and learn she had been raped while working as an intern at a local magazine.
-The shattering revelation causes the girls to realize they didn’t know Nikki, or even each other, as well as they thought.
+When Nikki unexpectedly commits suicide, the three remaining girls discover Nikki's journal and learn she had been raped while working as an intern at a local magazine.
+The shattering revelation causes the girls to realize they didn't know Nikki, or even each other, as well as they thought.
 They also begin to offer up their own stories of oppression by the men in their lives, with Emma revealing to the group that she too was raped.
-The girls band together to seek revenge on Emma's attacker, Patti's abusive ex-boyfriend, and finally, Nikki’s rapist.
+The girls band together to seek revenge on Emma's attacker, Patti's abusive ex-boyfriend, and finally, Nikki's rapist.

 Cast

 Production

 Workshops and preparation for Girls Town took place over a months-long period, while actual shooting took place within two weeks.
-The film was shot in Hackensack, New Jersey.
+The film was shot in Hackensack, New Jersey and the Astoria neighborhood of Queens in New York City.

 Reception

 Girls Town received acclaim from critics.
-On review aggregate site Rotten Tomatoes, it holds an 88% rating based on 25 reviews.
+On review aggregate site Rotten Tomatoes, it holds an 81% rating based on 42 reviews.

-Writing for Variety, Emanuel Levy said, "Jim McKay’s striking feature debut, an empowering feminist saga that makes its points without being overly preachy, should appeal to young viewers, particularly women who’re likely to identify with the film’s strongly independent heroines.”
+Writing for Variety, Emanuel Levy said, "Jim McKay’s striking feature debut, an empowering feminist saga that makes its points without being overly preachy, should appeal to young viewers, particularly women who’re likely to identify with the film’s strongly independent heroines."
 Levy continued, "McKay reveals a sensitive ear to the psyche and feelings of young, mostly working-class women who are determined not only to establish themselves as worthy individuals, but to fight against a social system that has oppressed them for too long."
 Levy credited the "credible dramatic situations and authentic lingo, the film's two most impressive assets," to the dialogue that was developed through improvisation and workshops, and concluded the film "conveys effectively the sheer joy and catharsis in the girls’ reluctance to quietly accept their place in society."